Safety and Health

 DENSO practices the PDCA (Plan, Do, Check, Act) cycle based on domestic and international occupational safety and health management system (OSHMS) standards.
 As of fiscal 2017, 32 overseas Group companies have been certified under the OHSAS 18001 standard as defined by the British Standards Institution.

-In fiscal 2017, we worked to establish methods for examining serious accident prevention, improving and expanding risk prevention for serious accidents, and enhancing management of overseas construction, as well as using 3S and first touch procedures in malfunction correction work on derricks, with an emphasis on preventing serious accidents and reducing accidents involving machine parts and heavy objects.
+In fiscal 2019, we worked to establish methods for examining serious accident prevention, improving and expanding risk prevention for serious accidents, and enhancing management of overseas construction, as well as using 3S and first touch procedures in malfunction correction work on derricks, with an emphasis on preventing fires caused by explosions and serious accidents and reducing accidents involving machine parts and heavy objects.

 DENSO’s Safety and Health Management System